julienlargetpiet/edm1/README.md

 @param all_in_word is a value (default set to "no", "yes" to activate this option) that, if activated, won't authorized a previous matched pattern to be matched again

+REGEX can also be used in the searched patterns